9 Legendary (Marine Heritage) Lighthouses in NJ That You Should Be Sure to Visit

 Combine an even balance of historical value and beautiful sights when you visit a lighthouse.
 Climb up to see panoramic views of the town or take some pictures outside by the towering landmarks.
-It's right by the shore so you can enjoy the refreshing and cool sea breeze.
-Many of these have been around for ages and have been restored so you can explore the inside or even visit a newly-opened gift shop!Cape May Lighthouse
+It's right by the shore, so you can enjoy the refreshing and cool sea breeze.
+Many of these have been around for ages and have been restored so you can explore the inside or even visit a newly-opened gift shop!

-The present tower, which is the third documented lighthouse at the southern tip of New Jersey, has always been an attention-getting landmark as well as an aid-to-navigation for mariners.
-Because it is adjacent to the community of Cape May Point and jus...
+609-884-5404 | Cape May CountyThe present tower, which is the third documented lighthouse at the southern tip of New Jersey, has always been an attention-getting landmark as well as an aid to navigation for mariners.
+Because it is adjacent to the community of Cape May Point and just two miles from the city of Cape May, it has drawn visitors throughout its history.
+Located in Cape May Poi...
 Read More

 609-522-4520 | Cape May CountyThe Lighthouse is situated on the south side of the Hereford Inlet, which leads from the Atlantic Ocean to the famed Intra-Coastal Waterway linking Maine to Florida.
 First used by the 17th century whalers to haul in and butcher their catches, the Inlet use as a haven to mariners greatly increased as travel and shipping along the coast became more prevalen...
 Read More